 - Attempt to keep a safe distance from the vehicles around you whenever possible.

-- Scan the path ahead of you at least 12-15 seconds.
+- Scan the path ahead of you about 12-15 seconds.
 Don't just concentrate on the space immediately ahead of your vehicle.

 - Look in every direction before crossing an intersection, even when you have the right-of-way.